robzor92/robzor92.github.io/docs/user_guides/auth/profile.md

   </figure>

 ### Step 3: Enable/Reset Two-factor Authentication
 You can also change your two-factor setting in the **Authentication** tab.
-Second factor authentication is only available if it is enabled from the cluster administration page.
+Two-factor authentication is only available if it is enabled from the cluster administration page.

   <figure>